-- INCubatoredu Alumna Network — Students can connect with professionals in a variety of industries and roles via our LinkedIn Groups.
-An amazing resource for students seeking internships, job opportunities, or simply mentoring.
+- INCubatoredu Alumna Network — Students are encouraged to stay connected with the volunteer and business community they engage with during the course.
+These professionals serve in a variety of industries and roles and are an amazing resource for students seeking internships, job opportunities, or simply mentoring.

 - iOS Developers & Mentors — Connections with working iOS developers serve as lifelong, high-value networking possibilities from which student careers often evolve.

 4. Tangible Value Extending All the Way to College